CEREAL BOXES WITH BASEBALL TRADING CARDS

 On the baseball side, teams embraced the exposure.
 With over 1 billion boxes sold annually, every team’s logos and players were front and center in millions of homes.
 New young fans were exposed to the sport through collecting.
 Players also cashed in, inking lucrative endorsement deals with card companies.
 Star rookies like Ken Griffey Jr. appeared on boxes, posters, and merchandise nationwide.

-Read also: MOST ICONIC BASEBALL CARDS OF THE 90s
+Read also: 86 BASEBALL CARDS

 By the early 1990s the bubble was starting to burst.
 Oversupply led to plummeting card values.
 In response, manufacturers like Fleer and Score issued fewer base cards per box in 1993.
 But demand had begun to decline as the speculation frenzy ended.
 By 1994, only Topps and Donruss remained actively including cards in cereal boxes.
 The baseball card crash of the mid-90s spelled the end of boxes as the primary distribution method.